Skip to content

 }

-1. Since we now use two new modules - signer and table (you can see it being used in signer:: and table::) - we need to import these modules.
-At the top of the file, add those two use statements:
+3. Since we now use three new modules - signer, event, and table (you can see it being used in signer::, event::, and table::) - we need to import these modules.
+At the top of the file, add those two use statements (replace the table use statement with the following code):

 use std::signer;